DoctorTonyTonyChopper/CCL1/README.md

 ### What went well:
 - **Creative Design:** I knew which kind of aestehtic I was going for since I started the game (2D-retro-style).
 I also knew which main character I was gonna use and had several ides for enemies in my mind.
 Drawing these was probably the easiest part of it all.
-- **Schedule** I had a lot of stuff implemented after the first week already.
+- **Schedule:** I had a lot of stuff implemented after the first week already.
 I would say that I had a pretty good pace, until bugs appeared and started to frustrate me.
 However, I was done with the core game quickly and thus was able to add more optional stuff earlier than thought.

 ### Challenges:
 - **Debugging:** The debugging process was most definitely my personal hell and what I hated the most.
 Fixing one problem caused another, which was VERY frustrating.
 But in the end, thankfully everything worked out (I think).
 I am glad for the support I got from tutors, friends and myself, hihi.
-- **Bug Fixes:** Handling collisions and edge cases for gravity mechanics was tricky.
+- **Bug Fixes:** For example, my player started to jump over the move trigger, which meant that the canvas would not move anymore.
+Also, when I collided with the Door on the first level, it displayed the gameFinishedScreen, instead of taking me to the second level.
+Thankfully, the tutors helped me fix this issue, but it was so annoying trying to figure out what's wrong, etc.

 ### Lessons Learned:
 - **Make it functional first:** It's important to have a functioning base first.
 Once you have that, you can start implementing more advanced stuff that enhances the game.
 Just make sure that the core is finished before doing so.